aptise/peter_sslers/README.md

 This project is *not* aimed at casual users or people concerned with a handful of websites or servers.

-This project is designed for people who have lots of Domains and servers, which all need to be coordinated.
+This project is designed for people who have lots of Domains and/or Servers, all of which need to be coordinated and centrally managed.
+The target audience is companies that offer whitelabel services, like: SAAS, PAAS, hosting user domains, and other infrastructure oriented systems.

-If you can use Certbot or another consumer client to solve your needs, YOU ALMOST ABSOLUTELY WANT TO USE THAT CLIENT.
+If you can use Certbot or another consumer friendly client to solve your needs, YOU ALMOST ABSOLUTELY WANT TO USE THAT CLIENT.

 Peter, as we fondly call this package, offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
 PostgreSQL is recommended;